jtpio/pyconde-pydata-berlin-2023-notebook-7/index.md

 # Migration

-- JupyterLab 4, Notebook 7 and NBClassic 1 can be used together on the same Jupyter Server
+- JupyterLab 4, Notebook 7 and NBClassic 1 can be used together on the same Jupyter Server (**demo**)
 - Migration guide available in the documentation:
   - https://jupyter-notebook.readthedocs.io/en/latest/migrate_to_notebook7.html
   - Describes several scenarios for running both the Classic Notebook and Notebook 7 on the same server